-Encourage kids to move more at school by demonstrating some ways they can add movement into their school day.
+Encourage kids to move more at school by demonstrating some ways they can add movement throughout their school day.

 Ask kids to think about the many ways they move at school.
-Have selected kids demonstrate some school day moves.
-Examples, sharpening a pencil, passing out paper, sitting on the rug.
+Have selected kids demonstrate some school-day moves.
+Examples: sharpening a pencil, passing out paper, sitting on the rug, walking to the lunchroom.

 To use this with your students click here.

 School Day Exercises for Kids